Debuto/Independent-Project-4/README.md

 Tests:

 Describe: Pizza()
-Test: "It should return a Pizza object with up to three properties for toppings and size"
+Test: "It should return a Pizza object with up to three properties for toppings and size."
 Code:
 Expected Output:
 ---